indianabutts/tupack_kb/content/en/docs/couriers/order-issues/index.md

 weight: 3
 tags: [test, sample, docs]
 ---
+{{% alert title="Note" %}}
+While we strive to resolve issues quickly, this process is dependent on the third-party couriers.
+During you claim, our Customer Success team will keep you up to date with any feedback from the couriers, and any expected timelines
+{{% /alert %}}
 We're so sorry that something isn't quite right with one of your deliveries.

 There are typically two ways to claim against a delivery by the courier.